 '''

-let f (r : \{x:i32\}) = r with x = 0
+def f (r : {x:i32}) = r with x = 0

 '''

 NINE

 SERVER PROTOCOL

 A Futhark program can be compiled to a server executable.
 Such a server maintains a Futhark context and presents a line-oriented interface (over stdin/stdout) for loading and dumping values, as well as calling the entry points in the program.
 The main advantage over the plain executable interface is that program initialisation is done only once, and we can work with opaque values.